Singapore to start Phase 3 of COVID-19 reopening on Dec 28

 “BATTLE FAR FROM WON”

-In his speech, Mr Lee cautioned that the “battle is far from won” around the world, with many countries seeing second, third or fourth waves of infections.
+In his address, Mr Lee cautioned that the “battle is far from won” around the world, with many countries seeing second, third or fourth waves of infections.

 Mr Lee said that international borders remain largely closed, but as trade and travel are Singapore’s “lifeblood”, its only option is to reopen borders in a controlled and safe way.